 - He became an influential leader with his brilliance as an orator and it was in large part due to his efforts that the party came to power in Madras in the 1937 provincial elections.
 However, his frank criticism of the party led to him not being involved in the Rajaji government.

-- He was appointed the Mayor of the city of Madras in 1939.
-When the city faced acute shortage of water, he urged the British government to build a reservoir for the city.
+- He was appointed Mayor of the city of Madras in 1939.
+When the city faced an acute shortage of water, he urged the British government to build a reservoir for the city.
 The Poondi reservoir was commissioned within eight months.
 It was completed in 1944 and sadly, Satyamurti did not live to see his efforts bear fruition.
 The reservoir is today named Satyamurti Sagar.

 - He took a stance against the removal of Devadasis from temples.
 He argued that similar demands could be made to remove the priests from the temples as well.
 His movement to stop the abolition of the Devadasi system failed though.

 - Satyamurti was a patron of the arts and would always be remembered for helping the establishment of the Music Academy of Madras.

 - He was also a mentor to K Kamaraj.